 Upon my first visit to the islands in 2012, English was not common among locals; hotels were few and far between; and hiring a motorbike was a challenge.

-*** Note: Public ferries depart Nusa Lembongan near the suspension bridge around 6 AM (~50,000 IDR / $3.75), and return the next morning at 6 AM.
+*** Note: Public Nusa Lembongan ferries depart to Nusa Penida near the suspension bridge around 6 AM (~50,000 IDR / $3.75), and return the next morning at 6 AM.
 Check with your hotel to see if you can leave your large luggage, and travel with just a daypack ***

 If you decided to visit Nusa Penida, then see Day 2 for your itinerary.

-If not, please consider the following: divers can try two more dives trying to spot the Mola Mola at other dive sites north of Nusa Penida, or even repeat Crystal Bay for better odds.
+If not, please consider the following: divers can try two more dives trying to spot the Mola Mola at other Nusa Lembongan diving sites north of Nusa Penida, or even repeat Crystal Bay for better odds.

-The remainder of the day can be spent relaxing, or checking off some of the previous day’s items of things to do in Nusa Lembongan (if timing didn’t allow).
+The remainder of the day can be spent relaxing, or checking off some of the previous day’s items of what to do in Nusa Lembongan (if timing didn’t allow).

 Nusa Lembongan is the first of three islands that can be explored half-way between Bali and Lombok.